Vespa's recipes have appeared in "Midwest Living" and "Taste of Home." She belongs to Cook's Recipe Testers for "Cook's Illustrated."

 Joshua knows more about Texas, Mexico and tequila than anyone else we know.
-His margaritas are unforgettable, and especially his famous cherry-limeade margaritas.
+His margaritas are unforgettable, especially his famous cherry-limeade margaritas.
 On one of our frequent visits to their home, where we consumed heaping helpings of homemade Mexican food and Joshua’s perfect margaritas, I decided to hit him up for the recipe.

 Vespa Woolf Interviews Joshua

 Vespa: Joshua, why does tequila have such a bad reputation?

 Joshua: It’s a shame, really.
 Tequila isn’t frat parties, Pee Wee Herman and Tijuana.
 Do you remember the bottles of tequila with a worm floating in the bottom?
 Bad marketing ploy.
 The worm was never an original element of tequila.
 Sure, it worked in the short-term. (“Gross…look at this…try it!”)
 But then the bad reputation stuck.
 No self-respecting tequila manufacturer puts a worm in their tequila.

 Vespa: What are tequila manufacturers doing to overcome this stigma?